-Non-industrial uses, such as commercial, trade retail activities, business and a range of other supporting/ complementary uses may locate in the zone where such uses do not compromise the intended industrial/ business character of the local area.
+Non-industrial uses, such as commercial and trade retail activities, are encouraged to locate in the zone where such uses support and complement the intended industrial/business character of the local area.
 Uses that promote knowledge creation and entrepreneurial activity in industry, science and technology and research and development are encouraged.

-The location, design, operation and management of uses and works contribute to the amenity, built form, landscaping and streetscape which enhances the industrial and business character of the area.
+The location, design, operation and management of uses and works contribute to the amenity, built form, landscaping and streetscape which enhances the industrial character of the area.